French and Spanish car sales add to European recovery signs

-PARIS/BERLIN (Reuters) - Car sales in France and Spain rose for the fifth straight month in January, suggesting the recovery in Europe’s autos market is strengthening after a six-year slump.
+PARIS/BERLIN (Reuters) - Car sales in France and Spain rose for the fifth straight month in January, suggesting the recovery in Europe’s autos market is strengthening following a six-year slump.

-New vehicle registrations also picked up for the second consecutive month in Italy, Europe’s fourth-biggest car market and one of the worst-affected by the economic malaise.

-The figures add to broader signs that the European economy is emerging from a protracted period of weakness that weighed heavily on consumer demand, particularly in the region’s debt-laden southern countries.
+The figures add to broader signs the European economy is emerging from a protracted period of weakness which weighed heavily on consumer demand, particularly in the debt-laden southern countries of the region.

-January’s sales of new cars in Spain, Europe’s No. 5 autos market, increased by 7.6 percent year on year to 53,436 vehicles, car manufacturers’ association Anfac said on Monday, helped by government subsidies.
+Sales of new cars in Spain, Europe’s No. 5 autos market, increased 7.6 percent year on year last month to 53,436 vehicles, car manufacturers’ association Anfac said on Monday, helped by government subsidies.

 In France, Europe’s third-largest car market, new registrations edged up 0.5 percent to 125,477 cars, industry association CCFA said, keeping its forecast for stable to slightly higher car sales in the country this year.

-“The European car market is beginning to slowly head in the right direction,” said Jonathon Poskitt, head of European forecasting for LMC Automotive, predicting that sales in western Europe will increase by 3 percent to 11.85 million vehicles in 2014.
+“The European car market is beginning to slowly head in the right direction,” said Jonathon Poskitt, head of European forecasting for LMC Automotive, predicting western European sales to grow 3 percent to 11.85 million vehicles in 2014.

-New car sales in Italy were up 3.24 percent on January last year to 117,802 vehicles, Italy’s transport ministry said on Monday.

-While the figure suggested that the market may be turning a corner, industry groups urged caution, saying that part of the increase was attributable to car owners finally replacing old vehicles after deferring purchases during the financial crisis.

 Swedish new car sales surged by 19 percent in January, added Bil Sweden, whose members represent 99 percent of all new registrations in the country.